jameskennard/mockito-collections/README.md

     @Injectable
     private MyListener listener2 = new MyListener();

-The @InjectableCollection takes a different slant on the approach shown so far.
-Rather that injecting elements into a Collection field, it can be used to inject a Collection verbatim into a Collection field.
-The obvious consequence of this is that fields annotated with @InjectableCollection must be Collection fields.
+The last annotation is similar to the Mockito @Mock annotation.
+The @CollectionOfMocks annotation can be used to create a Collection containing a specified number of mocks (by default this is one).
+In addition to creating a Collection of Mocks, the Collection will be considered for injection into Collection fields verbatim.
+The obvious consequence of this is that fields annotated with @CollectionOfMocks must be Collection fields.
 These Collections will be injected when the generics and raw type are equal to that of an injectCollections field.
 This means Collection<InputStream> and Collection<FileInputStream> would not be considered equal nor would Collection<InputStream> and Set<InputStream>.

-    @InjectableCollection
-    private Collection<MyListener> listeners = Collections.emptyList();

-In this form this annotation could be useful when you want to check the internal state of an object that would otherwise require reflection or use of getters.
-For example, testing an add method:

-    @InjectMocks
-    private MyDelegate delegate;

-    @InjectableCollection
-    private Collection<MyListener> listeners = Collections.emptyList();

-    @Test
-    public void shuoldAdd() {
-        // Given
-        MyListener listener = mock(MyListener.class);

-        // When
-        delegate.add(listener);

-        // Then
-        assertTrue(listeners.contains(listener));
-    }

-The last annotation is intended to compliment the @InjectableCollection annotation.
-It is different from all the other annotations in that it is not related to injection, but setup of mocks.
-The @CollectionOfMocks annotation can be used to create a Collection containing a specified number of mocks (by default this is one).

     @CollectionOfMocks(numberOfMocks = 2)
-    @InjectableCollection
     private Set<MyListener> listeners;